core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 ### Validation of Responses # {#chap-sec-group-caching-validation}

-Response revalidation remains possible end-to-end between the client and the servers in the group, by means of including inner ETag Option(s) as defined in {{Sections 3.2 and 3.2.2 of I-D.ietf-core-groupcomm-bis}}.
+Response revalidation remains possible end-to-end between the client and the servers in the group, by including inner ETag Options as defined in {{Sections 3.2 and 3.2.2 of I-D.ietf-core-groupcomm-bis}}.

 Furthermore, it remains possible for a client to attempt revalidating responses to a group request from a "complete" set of cache entries at the proxy, by using the Group-ETag Option as defined in {{sec-proxy-caching-validation-c-p}}.